Alabama trying to use COVID relief funds for new prisons

 The state has disputed the accusations from the Justice Department but has acknowledged problems with staffing and building conditions.

-Prison construction is the centerpiece of the special session call, but it also includes two policy changes: proposals to make retroactive both the 2013 sentencing standards and a 2015 law on mandatory supervision of released inmates.
+While prison construction is the centerpiece of the special session, it also includes two policy changes: proposals to make retroactive both the 2013 sentencing standards and a 2015 law on mandatory supervision of released inmates.
 Bennet Wright, executive director of the Alabama Sentencing Commission, said they estimated that would allow up to 700 inmates to apply for reduced sentences.

+Some lawmakers had hoped for broader reforms on sentencing and to address the state's slow rate of paroles.

+Minority Leader Anthony Daniels said he expects floor amendments to try to expand the sentencing bill, but said it's a “start.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.